It has to be said that quite a few of the incidents which happen whilst walking can be avoided by some simple forward planning.

 You can then relax and let the Mountain Rescue team take over and evacuate you and party as quickly as possible.

-It is possible an RAF helicopter or air ambulance could arrive before a Mountain Rescue team on foot.
+It is possible an UK Search and Rescue helicopter or air ambulance could arrive before a Mountain Rescue team on foot.
 If you see a helicopter approaching get someone to stand with their arms wide apart to alert them of your position.
 At night, don't shine a torch directly at the helicopter, but rather gently wave a mobile phone screen from side to side to attract the pilot's attention without blinding them.